Sapana-Micro-Software/mahajan_masterpiece/BENCHMARK_README.md

 # Benchmark and Comparison Guide

-This guide explains how to run the comprehensive benchmark comparing seven deep learning architectures for ECG classification.
+This guide explains how to run the comprehensive benchmark comparing eight deep learning architectures for ECG classification.

 ## Overview

-This project implements and compares seven deep learning architectures for ECG classification:
+This project implements and compares eight deep learning architectures for ECG classification:

 1. **Feedforward Neural Network** (based on Lloyd et al., 2001)
 2. **Transformer-based Model** (based on Ikram et al., 2025)